 Conclusion

-The Hautes-Alpes is a department rich in history and fascinating abandoned sites for urbex enthusiasts.
-From the Fort de la Croix de Bretagne to the old hydroelectric plant of Serre-Ponçon, via the Château de Picomtal and the Escartons sanatorium, each place offers a unique adventure.
-By respecting the safety rules and the properties, you can experience memorable explorations and discover the hidden treasures of this department.
+The Hautes-Alpes is a department rich in history and fascinating abandoned sites for urban explorers.
+From the Fort de la Croix de Bretagne to the former Serre-Ponçon hydroelectric plant, passing by the Château de Picomtal and the Escartons sanatorium, each location offers a unique adventure.
+By respecting safety rules and property rights, you can enjoy memorable explorations and discover the hidden treasures of this department.
 Happy exploring!